rodneyshupe/Cookbook/Recipes/Sauces/SauceBase.rst

   cubes in a small skillet and finish by whisking in 1/2 tablespoon unsalted butter.
 For a less rich sauce that can serve four, melt two demi-glace cubes with 2 tablespoons water and then finish with 1/2 tablespoon butter.
-  Either way, the sauce base already has highly concentrated flavors, so you will probably not need to season this quick sauce with salt and pepper.
+  Either way, the sauce base already has highly concentrated flavours, so you will probably not need to season this quick sauce with salt and pepper.